-Milwaukee Public Schools is dedicated to making sure each child who steps through the doors of one of our 160 schools is treated fairly.
-Earlier this year, the Milwaukee Board of School Directors approved a resolution agreement with the United States Department of Education (DOE) that will help us fulfill that promise.
+Milwaukee Public Schools is dedicated to making sure each child who steps through the doors of one of our schools is treated fairly.
+The Milwaukee Board of School Directors approved a resolution agreement with the United States Department of Education (DOE) that will help us fulfill that promise.

 The district has voluntarily entered into this agreement after an initial report from the DOE found disparities dating back to the 2014-15 school year.
 In reaching this agreement, the district acknowledges there is room for us to improve our current disciplinary practices.

 - Reviewing and revising our student code of discipline to make sure there is clarity about what is considered inappropriate behavior and an appropriate range of consequences for that behavior

 - Training staff to identify students at risk for behavioral difficulties and using early intervention methods before students are referred beyond the classroom for more intensive disciplinary action

 - Providing support to ensure that discipline is imposed equitably and fairly across the district regardless of race, gender, religion or national origin

 - Working with students, staff, families and the community to develop discipline policies and procedures that are fully understood and transparent